Parents’ Handbook 2014-15

 Distraction or redirection and occasional time-out periods are utilized if a child needs help with self-control.
 Children are never isolated, embarrassed or told they are bad when behavior is unacceptable.
 At NPK, patience and understanding are shown to all children and the children know that they are always loved.

 Children can naturally be aggressive in their development.
-Those who display excessive aggressive behavior toward other children cause disruptions and hurt to the entire class.
+Those who display excessive aggressive behavior toward other children cause disruptions to the entire class.
 If your child displays excessive aggressive behavior more than once during the school day, the child will be removed from the classroom and a parent will be called to pick up the child immediately.
 If excessive aggression continues on a daily basis, parents will be asked to remove the child from the preschool until the behavior is alleviated.

 We are aware that biting is a behavior that sometimes occurs with toddlers.
 Our staff is trained in the development of children in regard to biting.
 If a child bites another child, it will be documented with an incident report.
 Both children’s parents will be asked to sign the report.
 NPK will maintain the anonymity of the child who bites.
 If biting becomes a problem with a child, the staff and parents will create a plan of action designed to lessen the problem.
 Only after all preventive actions have been tried, and as a last resort, will we ask that a child be removed from the school for a period of one week to help break the cycle of biting.
 Additional information about biting is available from the Director.